 The Teton Sports LEEF Lightweight Mummy Sleeping Bag is inexpensive and comes with a three-piece hood, foot box, and full-length zipper.
 This mummy sleeping bag can be used in extreme cold (up to eight degrees below zero Fahrenheit.
 We recommend the Teton Sports LEEF as the best ultralight sleeping bag for backpackers.

 Although the Teton LEEF has synthetic materials instead of down, it keeps you warm through all sorts of weather and is available in sizes for adults and kids/teens.
-This sleeping bag has received mostly four and five-star reviews from Amazon customers.

 The 40D water-resistant ripstop shell and brushed poly-flannel lining keep you dry and warm without expensive goose down, and there's even an interior pocket for storage.